kkdt/eztemplate/README.md

 1. lease.txt - Example template text file.
 2. lease.properites - Dictionary that fills in the lease above with empty blank lines - essentially for form for you to manually write in the values.
-3. parkter.properties - Dictionary that fills in the lease above with values.
+3. parker.properties - Dictionary that fills in the lease above with values.

+Image icons for ezpdf are provided by [xinhstudio](https://www.iconfinder.com/xinhstudio).

 ## Building
 Gradle builds the application and uses the following plugins to build distributable artifacts.